I am once again seeing clients face to face, as well as continuing to offer video sessions via Zoom.

 I believe everyone has an innate capacity for change and growth.
 If you want to make changes in your life, I will support you and work alongside you.

-I am a qualified and registered counsellor offering counselling therapy for Fareham, Eastleigh, Hedge End and surrounding areas.
+I am an experienced, qualified and registered counsellor offering counselling therapy for Bishop's Waltham, Hedge End, Fareham, Eastleigh and surrounding areas.

 If you have any questions about my practice or would like to make an appointment, please text or phone me on 07938 218967, or click here to email.
 I will be happy to hear from you and aim to respond within 24 hours, or next working day.